Disclaimers: See Part 1

-"How else could your sister, our Lord have known I've told you that I was leaving Corinth for Athens?"
-Ri questioned.
+"How else could your sister, our Lord, have known I've apprised you that I was leaving Corinth for Athens?"
+Ri prompted.
 "You were the only person I had confided in."

 "The Conqueror knows?"
 Lyceus was surprised.
 "She didn't learn it from me."

 "Sure she didn't."
 Ri said sarcastically.

 Lyceus remained baffled.
 "Did the Conqueror fabricate untruths about me?"

 "But she told you she knew?"
 Lyceus queried.